Spyromaniac31/cyberpatriots-ubuntu/checklist.md

 ## 3. Run Script 📜
 ## 4. Manage Services ⚙️
 * List enabled services with `service --status-all`
+* Common unwanted services are disabled by the script, but there may be other rogue services to remove
+* If SSH is required, use `sudo nano /etc/ssh/sshd_config` to examine and configure SSH access
+* `nano` is a built-in command-line text editor.
+Learn more [here](https://help.ubuntu.com/community/Nano)
 ## 5. Check Ports 🚤
 * List processes listening on ports with `sudo netstat -tulpn`
 ## 6. Check for Rootkits 🔒